Ropuchy

 Ropuchy is a village in the administrative district of Gmina Pelplin, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 5 km west of Pelplin, 20 km south of Tczew, and 49 km south of the regional capital Gdańsk.
-It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.
+The village is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

-Ropuchy was a private church village of the monastery in Pelplin, administratively located in the Tczew County in the Pomeranian Voivodeship of the Polish Crown.
+Ropuchy was a private church village of the monastery in Pelplin, administratively part of Tczew County in the Pomeranian Voivodeship of the Kingdom of Poland.

 Transport

 The Polish A1 motorway and the Voivodeship road 229 run through the village.